Asad Ahmed

 Asad Ahmed (born 21 July 1971) is a Pakistani guitarist.
 He has been a member of various musical groups and some of the earliest Pakistani rock bands like The Barbarians, Awaz, Karavan, Junoon, Vital Signs as well as Coke Studio Pakistan.

 Early life

 His family moved to Dubai when he was quite young.
 His elder brother was a guitarist and when he left for college, he left his guitar back at home.
 Asad picked it up and quickly learned to play.
 His family returned to Karachi in 1984.

 Personal life

-On 14 February 2019, Ahmed married Hira after they dated for two years.
-They got married in a nikah ceremony surrounded by close family and friends in Karachi.
+On 14 February 2019, Ahmed married Hira after they had dated for two years.
+They got married in a nikah ceremony attended by close family and friends in Karachi.

 Career

 Coke Studio (Pakistan)

-Asad played in Coke Studio (Produced by Rohail Hyatt) and was one of the house band members from season 2 (2008) to season 6 (2012) and reappeared in Season 13 in 2020.
-His style of guitar playing has some flashy showmanship in it.
+Asad played in Coke Studio (produced by Rohail Hyatt) and was one of the house band members from season 2 (2008) to season 6 (2012) and reappeared in season 13 in 2020.
+His guitar-playing has some flashy showmanship to it.